Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Main results

+This monotonicity and the positivity of the resistance radius are consistent with the geometric interpretation of the resistance radius as a size-related global graph invariant.
+However, this monotonicity is specific to the SCWB-directed setting and does not extend to general SC-directed cases.

+\begin{example}[Failure of monotonicity of the resistance radius] Consider the SC-directed, but not weight-balanced, graph shown in \cref{fig:example_sigma2_increase}.
+In this example, applying Kron reduction to node 4 increases the resistance radius.
+This illustrates that, in the general SC-directed case, the resistance radius is affected by the direction-dependent imbalances, so it is not necessarily a monotone size-related measure under Kron reduction. \end{example}

-\cref{fig:commutative_diagram} summarizes the contents in this section: the commutativity of two algebraic operations on the SCWB-directed Laplacian ($\mathcal{L} \mapsto (\mathcal{L}^{\dagger}_s)^{\dagger}$ and $\mathcal{L} \mapsto \mathcal{L} / \alpha^c$), the calculations of resistance curvature/radius in SC-directed graphs, and the change in resistance curvature/radius before and after Kron reduction.
+This section is summarized in \cref{fig:commutative_diagram}: the commutativity of two algebraic operations on the SCWB-directed Laplacian; the calculation of resistance curvature and resistance radius in SC-directed graphs; the change in resistance curvature and resistance radius before and after Kron reduction; and the non-increasing property of the resistance radius in SCWB-directed graphs with respect to Kron reduction.